micahwoods/atcweb3/content/post/three-things-to-do-with-om246-data-right-now/index.md

 ---

-You can use OM246 test results to learn how total organic matter compares to general recommendations; better yet, you can evaluate how maintenance practices, growth, weather, and decomposition are changing total organic matter at a location; and you can make a precise and site-specific calculation of organic matter accumulation rate and sand topdressing requirement.
+You can use OM246 test results to learn how total organic matter compares to general recommendations; better yet, you can evaluate how maintenance practices, growth, weather, and decomposition are changing total organic matter at a single site; and then there is what I call the killer feature of this testing: you can make a precise and site-specific calculation of organic matter accumulation rate and sand topdressing requirement.

-Frank Rossi and Roch Gaussoin talked about this on the [Cornell Turfgrass Show](https://youtu.be/DkydFXvoZD8?t=1015) and suggested that these tests are going to be really useful.
-They are underselling the utility of these data **right now**, however, when Rossi says "I'm not presuming [the test results] can tell us anything yet" and Gaussoin says "I don't think the data is clear on that yet."
+Frank Rossi and Roch Gaussoin talked about this on the [Cornell Turfgrass Show](https://youtu.be/DkydFXvoZD8?t=1015) and suggested that these tests are going to be really useful, presumably at some time in the future.
+When Rossi says "I'm not presuming [the test results] can tell us anything yet" and Gaussoin says "I don't think the data is clear on that yet," they are underselling the utility of these data **right now**.

-If you have this information---total organic material, or total organic matter, from a known depth below the soil surface---here are three effective things you can do right now.
+If you have this information---total organic material, or total organic matter, from a known depth below the soil surface---here are three incredibly effective things you can do right now.

 ### Adjust maintenance work to move OM closer to generalized target ranges